Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Analytical solution

 \subsection{Solving the background}

 Let us move on to solve the GW spectrum analytically.
-The first step is to solve the background dynamics, in particular the scale factor $a$, in the presence of radiation.
+The first step is to solve the background dynamics, in particular the scale factor $a$, in the presence of radiation, as a function of the conformal time $\eta$.
 This provides us with $a''/a$, allowing us to later solve the Mukhanov--Sasaki equation for the GW mode functions.
-In order to avoid clutter, and slightly abusing the notation, from now on we denote the Hubble factor at the end of inflation $H_{\rm end}$ simply by $H$.

-The scale factor evolves through different epochs during the cosmic history: inflation, hyperkination, kination, and radiation domination\footnote{Since our aim is to showcase how hyperkination modifies the spectrum, we do not take into account the period of matter domination.
-We simply calculate the spectrum at some time deep into the radiation-dominated era, chosen to be BBN for convenience, and redshift it until the present time.}.
-We require the continuity of $a(\eta)$ and its derivative at the transitions between the epochs, assumed to be instantaneous, which happen at conformal times $\eta_{\rm end}$ (end of inflation and start of hyperkination), $\eta_{\rm kin}$ (end of hyperkination and start of kination) and $\eta_{\rm reh}$ (end of kination and start of radiation domination, \textit{i.e.}, reheating).
+The scale factor evolves through different epochs during the cosmic history: inflation, hyperkination, kination, and radiation domination.
+The transitions between the epochs, assumed to be instantaneous, happen at conformal times $\eta_{\rm end}$ (end of inflation and start of hyperkination), $\eta_{\rm kin}$ (end of hyperkination and start of kination), and $\eta_{\rm reh}$ (end of kination and start of radiation domination, \textit{i.e.}, reheating), which we will also solve in terms of the model parameters below.
+We use the same indices to refer to various variables evaluated at these times.
+We require the continuity of $a(\eta)$ and its derivative at the transition times; between them, we solve $a(\eta)$ from

+If we know how the Universe's energy density $\rho$ scales in $a$, we can integrate and invert Eq.~\eqref{eq:a_eta_def} to obtain $a(\eta)$ epoch by epoch.
+We will normalize the scale factor so that